Nintendo 64 accessories: Bio Sensor

-The Bio Sensor (NUS-A-BIO-JPN) is an ear clip that plugs into the Controller Pak slot of the controller to measure the user's heart rate.
-It was manufactured by Seta and released only in Japan.
-It is compatible only with Tetris 64, which causes simpler or more complex shapes to drop depending on how fast the player's heart is beating.
+The is an ear clip manufactured by SETA that plugs into the Controller Pak slot of the controller to measure the user's heart rate.
+It is compatible only with the Japanese-exclusive Tetris 64 (1998), which causes simpler or more complex shapes to drop depending on how fast the player's heart is beating.
 This device is similar to the unreleased Wii Vitality Sensor.